lukebrown14-code/Geodex/README.md

 # Country Statistics Dashboard

-An interactive demographic data explorer that lets you search any country and instantly assess the health of its population through visualizations and a composite scoring system.
+An interactive demographic and economic data explorer that lets you search any country, compare it side-by-side with another, and instantly assess population and economic health through visualizations and a composite scoring system.

 ## Purpose

 Understanding whether a country has healthy demographics requires looking beyond a single number.
-This dashboard brings together the key indicators — fertility, mortality, age structure, migration, and density — into one view, and grades them against established benchmarks so you can quickly spot strengths and risks.
+This dashboard brings together the key indicators — fertility, mortality, age structure, migration, density, GDP, inflation, debt, and more — into one view, grades them against established benchmarks, and lets you compare two countries side-by-side so you can quickly spot strengths and risks.

 ## Features

+### Multi-Country Tabs & Comparison

+Open multiple countries as tabs — each tab persists so you can switch between them instantly.
+When two or more tabs are open, a **VS** pill appears on inactive tabs.
+Click it to activate a side-by-side comparison: charts overlay both datasets using colour-coded series, and the health score cards display both countries' indicators and grades together.
+A status bar below the tabs shows the active comparison and provides a one-click clear button.

 ### Country Search with Autocomplete